 Black Carbon affects the living standards, health and working conditions particularly of the poor and vulnerable at kiln sites, surrounding villages and valleys.
 The emissions are detrimental both locally and regionally.

 HABLA ZIG-ZAG KILN TECHNOLOGY

 The widespread introduction of the Habla Zig-Zag Kiln technology implemented by progressive "roll-out" into developing

-countries has the potential to impact significantly on climate change
+countries has the potential to directly address significantly on climate change

 Habla Zig-Zag Kiln technology can offer a 'win-win' solution in tackling climate change by reducing CO2 emissions from the brick industry